OpenNebula/docs/source/operation/users_groups_management/chmod.rst

 .. prompt:: bash $ auto

-    $ oneimage lock 2 --use --user user
+    $ oneimage lock 2
-    $ oneimage delete 2 --user user
+    $ oneimage delete 2
     [one.image.delete] User [4] : Not authorized to perform MANAGE IMAGE [2].

 .. prompt:: bash $ auto

-    $ oneimage unlock 2 --user user
+    $ oneimage unlock 2

-.. warning:: The user ONEADMIN does not see if the resource is locked.
+.. warning:: The user ONEADMIN is not affected by locks and can perform the operation in any case.

 ===================